Ultra-fast interpretable machine-learning potentials: Acknowledgments

 \section{Acknowledgments}

 SX and RGH were supported by the United States Department of Energy, under contract number DE-SC0020385.
-Part of the research was performed while the authors visited the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1440415).
+RGH was supported by the U.\ S.\ National Science Foundation under contract number DMR 2118718.
+MR acknowledges partial support by the European Centre of Excellence in Exascale Computing TREX---Targeting Real Chemical Accuracy at the Exascale; this project has received funding from the European Union's Horizon 2020 Research and Innovation program under Grant Agreement No.~952165.
+Part of the research was performed while the authors visited the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS 1440415).
 Computational resources were provided by the University of Florida Research Computing Center.

+We thank Ajinkya Hire for the implementation of UF potentials in LAMMPS and Alexander Shapeev for fitting the MTP potentials.
+We thank Thomas Bischoff, Jason Gibson, Bastian J{\"a}ckl, Hendrik Kra{\ss}, Ming Li, Johannes Margraf, Paul-Rene Mayer, Pawan Prakash, Robert Schmid, and Benjamin Walls for testing of and contributing to the UF implementation.